-The following table describes the behavior of a Slave chassis when attempting to join a VC based on the installed licenses.
 A Slave chassis must have the proper license(s) when attempting to join an existing VC.
 Based on the type of license installed on the Master, the Slave chassis may fail to join the existing VC or may inherit the existing licenses.
+Only valid Demo or Advanced licenses are inheritable.
+No other licenses are inheritable and must be installed on the switch prior to joining the VC.